nestauk/openjobs-SDS-NOS-2019/README.md

 The steps taken were:
 <ul>
-<il>Phase 1.
+<li>Phase 1.
 Within all the job adverts, check which SOC codes are matched to the same education category more than 90% of the time.
 This gives a group of “matched” SOC code.
 Classify a job advert based on the most likely category for its SOC codes, if its SOC code belongs to the group identified above.
-Unclassified job adverts move to the next stage.</il>
+Unclassified job adverts move to the next stage.</li>
-<il>Phase 2.
+<li>Phase 2.
 For each unmatched SOC code, take its 10 most common job titles.
 For each job title, check if it’s matched to the same education category more than 90% of the time within the whole job adverts dataset.
 This gives a group of “matched” job titles.
 Classify a job advert based on the most likely category for its job titles, if its job titles belongs to the group identified above.
-Unclassified job adverts move to the next stage.</il>
+Unclassified job adverts move to the next stage.</li>
-<il>Phase 3.
+<li>Phase 3.
 Train a random forest classifier to predict the educational category for all the other job adverts.
-Use all the features described above as input features.</il>
+Use all the features described above as input features.</li>
 </ul>

 The same steps were used to predict experience requirements, split into three levels: Junior, Middle and Senior.